gaidardzhiev/syscall/readme.md

 - `crt0.s` - minimal armv8l 32bit assembly startup code that initializes the process by extracting `argc` and `argv` from the stack, calls `main()` and then invokes the `exit` syscall with main's return value as the process exit code

+- `id.c` - print user, group, and system identity by invoking only kernel syscalls directly with ARM EABI inline assembly, bypassing all standard C library functions

 ---